Fitting Powder Diffraction data

 πŸ› οΈ Import Library#

 We start by importing the necessary library for the analysis.
-In this tutorial, we use the EasyDiffraction library, which offers tools for analyzing and refining powder diffraction data.
+In this notebook, we use the EasyDiffraction library.
+As mentioned in the introduction to EasyScience, EasyDiffraction is built on that framework and offers a high-level interface focused specifically for diffraction analysis.

-This tutorial is self-contained and designed for hands-on learning.
-However, if you’re interested in exploring more advanced features or learning about additional capabilities of the EasyDiffraction library, please refer to the official documentation: https://docs.easydiffraction.org/lib/tutorials/
+This notebook is self-contained and designed for hands-on learning.
+However, if you’re interested in exploring more advanced features or learning about additional capabilities of the EasyDiffraction library, please refer to the official documentation: https://docs.easydiffraction.org/lib

 Depending on your requirements, you may choose to import only specific classes.
-However, for the sake of simplicity in this tutorial, we will import the entire library.
+However, for the sake of simplicity in this notebook, we will import the entire library.

 import easydiffraction as ed